TimAngus321/portfolio-redesign/README.md

 # Portfolio:

 ## Purpose of this App:
-- Demonstrate skills, experiences, and attributes.
+- Demonstrate skills, experiences, and attributes
+- Include nice animations
 - Build a react application with multiple pages
 - Use a dark theme
 - Experiement with different React based technologies